 When you were an undergraduate, you likely had a few “safety schools” that you knew you could fall back on if you were not accepted into your top choices.
 This is not a good approach to take when transferring degrees at the graduate level.
 That’s because if you are already unhappy with your current PhD program, you shouldn’t have to settle for a different program that you are just as unsatisfied with.

 Instead, figure out what you really want to get out of transferring graduate school programs.
 What dissatisfies you about your current situation?
 Are there systemic issues in your department that are holding you back?
 Do you lack a strong advocate on the faculty staff?
-You should feel confident that the graduate school you transfer to can solve these problems for you.
+Perhaps you are looking for better dissertation resources or opportunities to network with like-minded peers.
+Whatever your reasons, they are valid and you should feel confident that the graduate school you transfer to can solve these problems for you.

 Anticipate Questions and Avoid Burning Bridges